AnomalyInnovations/serverless-bundle/README.md

     linting: true         # Enable linting as a part of the build process
     forceInclude:         # Optional list of NPM packages that need to be included
       - mysql               # Only necessary if packages are included dynamically
+    ignorePackages:       # Ignore building any of the following packages
+      - hiredis             # For ex, hiredis needs to be ignored if using redis
     copyFiles:            # Copy any additional files to the generated package
       - from: 'public/*'    # Where the files are currently
         to: './'            # Where in the package should they go